pmarceaujr/tech_eval/README.md

-# Bayesion Technical Evaluation
+# Job Interview Technical Evaluation
-This is a repo for the technical evaluation for a Forward Deployed Software Engineer position at Bayesion
+This is a repo for the technical evaluation for a Forward Deployed Software Engineer position

 The objective is to create a API/Database service that stores data regarding music artist and their albums.